NBC chimes: Other uses

 In the 1940 Disney animated short film Fire Chief starring Donald Duck, the NBC chimes are used when Huey, Dewey, and Louie fall on top of Donald.
 A number of Three Stooges shorts, such as The Ghost Talks, used the chimes when someone hit all three of them in the head.

 In the 1943 MGM animated short film Who Killed Who?, the NBC chimes are heard when a mysterious killer in a heavy black cloak and hood shoots him dead with a large pistol.

 For a few years in the 1940s and 1950, NBC produced an in-house magazine named NBC Chimes.

 Danang Radio and Television in Vietnam used the chimes and "The Tower" news music package from late 2017 to June 2025.
-In July 2025, it was replaced with the sobg "Quảng Nam Yêu Thương" after its rebrand from DanangTV to DNRT, but some programs still use the chimes.
+In July 2025, it was replaced with the song "Quảng Nam Yêu Thương" after its rebrand from DanangTV to DNRT, but some programs still use the chimes.